Energy level: Energy level transitions

 Correspondingly, many kinds of spectroscopy are based on detecting the frequency or wavelength of the emitted or absorbed photons to provide information on the material analyzed, including information on the energy levels and electronic structure of materials obtained by analyzing the spectrum.

 An asterisk is commonly used to designate an excited state.
 An electron transition in a molecule's bond from a ground state to an excited state may have a designation such as σ → σ*, π → π*, or n → π* meaning excitation of an electron from a σ bonding to a σ antibonding orbital, from a π bonding to a π antibonding orbital, or from an n non-bonding to a π antibonding orbital.
 Reverse electron transitions for all these types of excited molecules are also possible to return to their ground states, which can be designated as σ* → σ, π* → π, or π* → n.

 A transition in an energy level of an electron in a molecule may be combined with a vibrational transition and called a vibronic transition.
 A vibrational and rotational transition may be combined by rovibrational coupling.
 In rovibronic coupling, electron transitions are simultaneously combined with both vibrational and rotational transitions.
 Photons involved in transitions may have energy of various ranges in the electromagnetic spectrum, such as X-ray, ultraviolet, visible light, infrared, or microwave radiation, depending on the type of transition.
 In a very general way, energy level differences between electronic states are larger, differences between vibrational levels are intermediate, and differences between rotational levels are smaller, although there can be overlap.
 Translational energy levels are practically continuous and can be calculated as kinetic energy using classical mechanics.

 Higher temperature causes fluid atoms and molecules to move faster increasing their translational energy, and thermally excites molecules to higher average amplitudes of vibrational and rotational modes (excites the molecules to higher internal energy levels).
 This means that as temperature rises, translational, vibrational, and rotational contributions to molecular heat capacity let molecules absorb heat and hold more internal energy.
 Conduction of heat typically occurs as molecules or atoms collide transferring the heat between each other.
 At even higher temperatures, electrons can be thermally excited to higher energy orbitals in atoms or molecules.
-A subsequent drop of an electron to a lower energy level can release a photon, causing a possibly colored glow.
+A subsequent drop of an electron to a lower energy level can release a photon, causing a possibly coloured glow.

-An electron farther from the nucleus has higher potential energy than an electron closer to the nucleus, thus it becomes less bound to the nucleus, since its potential energy is negative and inversely dependent on its distance from the nucleus.
+An electron further from the nucleus has higher potential energy than an electron closer to the nucleus, thus it becomes less bound to the nucleus, since its potential energy is negative and inversely dependent on its distance from the nucleus.